mulesoft-catalyst/MuleAnalyzer/README.md

 # Mule 3 Migration Analyzer Tool

+This project is intended to compile and build itself and MMA project.
+It provides the following two functionalities:
+  1. ANALYZER FULL VERSION - Read the Mule 3 projects from a directory, run MMA tool and generate estimate for migration effort.
+  2. ANALYZER LITE VERSION - Read the MMA generated report json files, using which estimation for the development effort.

+  The final output is a CSV file with the estimates.

 # Instructions for build and deploy

-This project can compile and build itself and MMA project.
-It provides the following two functionalities:
-  1. Read the Mule 3 projects from a directory, run MMA tool and generate estimate for migration effort.
-  2. Read the MMA generated report json files, using which estimation for the development effort.

 Just run below command to compile and build orchestrator and MMA project